bluesky/bluesky/doc/source/custom-scans.rst

                 break
             i += 1

-The data is formatted like:
+The response from 'read' -- ``reading``, above -- is formatted like:

 .. code-block:: python